DimaIvanovskiy/ctf-write-ups/HeroCTF_v3/0xSSRF/README.md

 https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Request%20Forgery/README.md

-I tried different variants but not all of them wokrs because url shpuld be shorter than some length.
+I tried different variants but not all of them works because url shpuld be shorter than some length.

 The only working url is http://0:3000/flag